JOIN GARDEN IN 5 LIVE, A 1-DAY VIRTUAL EVENT WITH NICOLE & FRIENDS → REGISTER FOR FREE HERE

 If a freeze is in the forecast, then—ready or not!—it's time to harvest any remaining peppers on your plant since frost will turn them mushy.
 (You can always dig your pepper plant up and bring it indoors to overwinter.)

 Plan ahead when you're a couple weeks out from your first anticipated frost of the season so that you can encourage as many fruits to ripen as possible on each pepper plant.
 Prune any flowers and top off the plant by cutting stems above the ones supporting fruits.
-This tells the plant to put all its energy to finishing the fruiting process.
+This tells the plant to put all its energy toward finishing the fruiting process.

 If you have to pick a pepper before it's fully ripe, it'll continue to ripen on your countertop as long as it was fully developed on the plant.
 Fruits that haven't grown to full size yet will not continue to ripen off the plant.